A growth mindset unlocks success, happiness, and fulfillment.

 A sour grapes attitude is inherent in people with a fixed mindset.
 The other person was better; there’s no way they can compete; they aren’t good enough.
 All these negative thoughts and ideas limit your growth potential.

-Instead, shift that thinking to positive.
+Instead, shift your thinking to find the positives.
 The other candidate had skills I don’t have, but I can develop them!
 I’m good enough; if I do A, B, and C, I can prove it!

 Looking on the bright side of things can help you develop a growth mindset.